Disability Theology

 5 The current shape of the conversation: growing edges and knotty problems

-5.1 The constellations: theodicy, salvation, and Christian perfection
+5.1 Theodicy, salvation, and Christian perfection

 Despite theologians’ resistance to the modern philosophical enterprise of theodicy in recent years, the question why God allows disability and the suffering it often entails is still asked.
 To that question, there are no straightforward answers.
-Disabled theologians and those reflecting on intellectual disability have tended to make sense of disability in ways that avoid the question whether the suffering is justified.
+Disabled theologians and those reflecting on intellectual disability have tended to make sense of disability in ways that avoid the question of whether the suffering is justified.
 In so doing, they are in company with late ancient theologians and theologians reflecting on human life in the midst of poverty and oppression: the question is not whether the suffering is justifiable but on how to think well about God in the midst of it.

 Yet if human nature involves dependency at different stages of life, then disability poses no threat to humanity.
 It is possible to imagine personal identity as persisting through the changes inherent in earthly life, including disability.
 Disability theologians who take human finitude as the starting place for theological reflection on disability suggest that human identity subsists not in the personality but in the person, body and soul, in relation to God.
 Finitude might provide a starting place for thinking about what is foundational to human nature.